-Louise Richardson is principal and vice-chancellor of the University of St Andrews.
-Previously, she was executive dean of the Radcliffe Institute for Advanced Study at Harvard University.
+Louise Richardson became Vice-Chancellor of the University of Oxford on 1 January 2016.
+Richardson previosuly served as principal and vice-chancellor of the University of St Andrews.
+She specializes in the study of terrorism.
+Richardson also was executive dean of the Radcliffe Institute for Advanced Study at Harvard University.

 A political scientist by training, Richardson has specialized in international security with an emphasis on terrorist movements.
 Her publications include, Democracy and Counterterrorism: Lessons from the Past (2007); What Terrorists Want: Understanding the Enemy, Containing the Threat (2006); The Roots of Terrorism (2006); and When Allies Differ (1996).